Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Evaluation Result

 \subsection{Overall Performance}

 \textbf{Privacy protection}.
 We first evaluate the privacy-preserving capability of \name by measuring the gesture recognition accuracy of an eavesdropping attacker.
-Fig.~\ref{fig:acc_attacker} shows the attacker's sensing accuracy at four different locations.
+Fig.~\ref{fig:acc_attacker1} shows the attacker's sensing accuracy at five different locations.
 In the baseline scenario without any protection, the attacker achieves an average recognition accuracy of approximately 93~\!\%.
-After applying \name, the accuracy drops significantly to around 30~\!\%, representing a reduction of over 60~\!\% and highlighting the strong privacy protection capability of our approach.
-The underlying reason is that, regardless of the attacker's location, successfully inferring the target's gesture requires capturing the signal transmitted by the Tx and subsequently reflected or scattered by both the RIS and the sensing target.
-Consequently, the resulting CSI inevitably includes both target-related information and artificial variations deliberately introduced by the RIS in the sensing direction.
-Crucially, these two components, target-relevant signals and RIS-induced perturbations, are deeply intertwined and indistinguishable from each other in the observed CSI.
-This makes it fundamentally difficult for an attacker to isolate a meaningful gesture without prior knowledge of the RIS configuration switching pattern. \revhyh{To further prove the effectiveness of \name, we aggregate CSI from the four locations and retrain an attack model to fully utilize the multi-view information.
+After applying \name, the accuracy drops significantly to around 30~\!\%, representing a reduction of over 60~\!\% and highlighting the \revhyh{effective privacy protection} capability of our approach. \revhyh{The underlying reason is that the RIS is placed between the Tx and the sensing target.
+Therefore, regardless of the attacker's location, the target-reflected signals received by the attacker are inevitably mixed with RIS-perturbed components.
+As a result, the observed CSI contains not only target-related information but also artificial variations introduced by the RIS in the sensing direction.} Crucially, these two components, target-relevant signals and RIS-induced perturbations, are deeply intertwined and indistinguishable from each other in the observed CSI.
+This makes it fundamentally difficult for an attacker to isolate a meaningful gesture without prior knowledge of the RIS configuration switching pattern. {To further prove the effectiveness of \name, we aggregate CSI from the five locations and retrain an attack model to fully utilize the multi-view information.
 One can see that the multi-view attacker achieves nearly 100~\!\% accuracy without \name, but its accuracy drops sharply to 29~\!\% when \name is applied, indicating that even joint multi-point observations cannot recover the target's private sensing information.}

+\revhyh{Moreover, we also compare \name with two representative baselines: communication-only RIS, which uses a fixed configuration to maximize and stabilize the communication-direction gain, and privacy-only RIS, which relies on random switching to introduce sensing-direction perturbations, as shown in Fig.~\ref{fig:acc_attacker}.
+The results show that both \name and the privacy-only random switching design can effectively reduce the attacker's sensing accuracy, while the communication-only fixed RIS provides limited privacy protection because it does not introduce sufficient time-varying perturbations.
+The privacy-only design achieves slightly lower attacker accuracy than \name, but it cannot support legitimate sensing and communication, as we discussed in Sec.~\ref{sec:feasibility}.}